How often should you groom your horse

 Horse like to take care of their own skin, and rolling is a way of them completing this self-care.
 Rolling helps to remove hair, exfoliate the skin and scratch hard to reach spots.

-Through the action of a grooming session or bath, your horse may be encouraged or stimulated to roll by you loosening dead hair and skin on their coat.
+Through a grooming session or bath, you may encourage or stimulate your horse to roll by loosening dead hair and skin on its coat.

-Using shine sprays is a great way to get a shiny coat, quick!
-They help dust and grease to slip away from the hairs and condition for the strands to become supple and soft.
+Using shine sprays is a great way to get a shiny coat quickly!
+They help dust and grease slip away from the hair and condition the strands to become supple and soft.
+Just don’t apply any near the girth area, as the saddle may slip when tacked up.

-However, apart from shine sprays there is no ‘quick-fix’ to ensuring your horse has a shiny coat.
+However, apart from shine sprays, there is no ‘quick-fix’ to ensure your horse has a shiny coat.
 A combination of grooming and nutrition is needed for the ultimate, natural shine which may take weeks to come through!

 You may also like to read